quodlibet/quodlibet/quodlibet/docs/guide/faq.rst

     Add the ``~#playcount`` and/or ``~#skipcount`` tags to the song header list (in the "Others" field).

+**How do I add my own tags and display them in the header?**

+    1. Right-click (ctrl-click, etc) song in main window and select "Edit Tags" from the pop-up dialogue.
+    2. Click the "Add" button and enter custom tag (ie. (*description*)).
+Save & Close popup.
+    3. Right-click Header bar and select "Customize Headers" from pop-up.
+    4. In the "Others" field, enter the (case sensitive) text of the custom tag name.

 **How do I use a different soundcard with Quod Libet?**